noah-boeckmann/Learning_Balance_Control_PNU2025-1/README.md

 Our primary goal is to train a learned controller that can balance the wheel-legged robot in a standing equilibrium state without relying on a predefined analytical model.

 A secondary objective is to increase the controller’s robustness by:
-- Allowing for **dynamic height changes**, simulating real-world adjustments in robot posture
+- Allowing for **height changes**, simulating real-world adjustments in robot posture
-- Introducing **uncertainties in the robot’s center of gravity**, reflecting unpredictable or shifting payloads
 - Gradually exposing the agent to **external perturbations** during training to improve generalization

 ### Research Plan